matthewmerkas/photo-rename/README.md

-# photo-rename
+# Photo Rename
-Renames photos based on time taken
+Renames photos (HEIC & jpg) from EXIF data or filename based on time taken